-Review Victoria gas suppliers AGL, Lumo Energy, Red Energy, Momentum Energy, Origin, Simply Energy, Alinta Energy and EnergyAustralia on customer service, bill & cost clarity, tools & advice, value for money, focus on environmental sustainability and overall gas customer satisfaction.
+Compare Victorian gas suppliers AGL, Lumo Energy, Red Energy, Momentum Energy, Origin Energy, Simply Energy, Alinta Energy, Dodo Power & Gas and EnergyAustralia on ease of sign-up, customer service, bill & cost clarity, tools & advice, value for money, environmental sustainability and overall customer satisfaction.

 See our Ratings Methodology.